SeiryuZ/HemeWeb/proposal/README.md

   1. **Separating HemeLB core into its own container**

       Currently, users need to compile HemeLB and other tools on their own computer before using it.
 These configurations are complex and need simplification.
-Hence, developer of HemeLB created a container image with complete tools inside, https://github.com/mobernabeu/docker-hemelb.
+Hence, developer of HemeLB created a container image with complete tools inside [38].
 However, for HemeWeb, this is not ideal.
 HemeWeb should use a cluster of HemeLB instances to run the simulation.
 These cluster should just contain HemeLB core instead of having the full tools available.
 This is why, separating this HemeLB core into its own container should be my first step for this project.
 I will take the currently available image as a basis, and remove all the unnecessary tools.
 HemeLB binary should be the only concern of the image.

   2. **Orchestrate HemeLB cluster deployment**